ChillHubCore/e-Vision-Docs/e-Vision-Admin-Panel/CRM/Prerequisites.md

 - **Scalability:** Choose a solution that can scale with your business growth to accommodate future needs.

 This roadmap provides a foundation for building your effective e-commerce CRM panel.
 Remember to prioritize features based on your specific business needs and resources.

-**Note:** This content is written in markdown format and can be directly copied and pasted into a .md file for further editing and customization.